tiny-dancer/notes/delivering-value.md

 ##### Everything as Code

-This is the practice of configuring ser
+This is the practice of configuring services in automatable code rather than manual click through visual experiences.
+This is the foundation for enabling "solve problem one time, benefit N times" and

 ##### Methodologies